-2.1 The school uses a variety of teaching and learning styles in mathematics lessons.
+2.1 The school uses a mastery approach to teaching and learning styles in mathematics lessons.
 Our principal aim is to develop children's knowledge, skills and understanding in mathematics.
-We do this through daily lessons that has a high proportion of whole-class and group-direct teaching.
+We do this through daily lessons that have a high proportion of whole-class and group-direct teaching.
 During these lessons, we encourage children to ask as well as answer mathematical questions.
-They have the opportunity to use a wide range of mathematical manipulatives such as Base 10, number lines, number squares, digit cards and small apparatus to support their work.
-Numicon is used as a visual resource to support SEN and lower ability children.
+They have the opportunity to use a wide range of mathematical manipulatives such as Base 10, numicon, ten frames, part-whole models and place value counters to support their work.
 Mathematical working walls are available in all classrooms.
 Children use ICT in mathematics lessons where it will enhance their learning, as in modelling ideas and methods.
 Wherever possible, we encourage the children to use and apply their learning in real-life situations.

 - 2.2 In all classes, there are children of differing mathematical ability.
 We recognise this fact and provide suitable learning opportunities for all children by matching the challenge of the task to the ability of the child.
 We achieve this through a range of strategies in some lessons through differentiated group work, and in other lessons by organising the children to work in pairs on open-ended problems or games.
 We use classroom assistants to support some children and to ensure that work is matched to the needs of individuals.
 We also identify children who are working below where they should be and need to make accelerated progress through target and group teaching.
 Booster teaching and maths interventions are used to ensure children can reach their full potential. - 2.3 We teach calculating in accordance with the St John's Calculation Policy.
-We ensure more able pupils are suitably stretched and challenged, enabling them to reach their full potential.
+We ensure more able pupils are suitably stretched and challenged with greater depth questions, enabling them to reach their full potential.